Monte Carlo Simulations of Globular Cluster Evolution. VI. The Influence of an Intermediate Mass Black Hole: Realistic Cluster Models

-This close agreement is somewhat surprising as, according to \citet{2007MNRAS.381..103M}, NGC 5694 is not expected to harbor an IMBH based on the fact that its concentration is too large for the relatively steep inner surface brightness slope (see relation \ref{eq:miocci}).
+The good agreement of the surface brightness profiles for the cluster model with IMBH is somewhat surprising as, according to \citet{2007MNRAS.381..103M}, NGC 5694 is not expected to harbor an IMBH based on the fact that its concentration is too large for the relatively steep inner surface brightness slope (see relation \ref{eq:miocci}).
 However, this statement is based on values for the concentration quoted from the literature \citep{1996AJ....112.1487H} which, as we mentioned before, are in general rather uncertain due to difficulties determining the tidal radius of a cluster.
 An error of $40\%$ in the measured tidal radius would bring the value of the slope and the concentration of the cluster in agreement with relation (\ref{eq:miocci}).
 Furthermore, the observed slope has a rather large uncertainty as well, which, even considered alone, could make the observed parameters consistent with this relation.
 Therefore, it appears that the close match we obtain for the shape of the surface brightness profile in our simulation with the observed one of NGC 5694 does not necessarily contradict the validity of the slope-concentration relation found by \citet{2007MNRAS.381..103M} but seems to be broadly consistent with it.